Amahiko Satō

 Amahiko Satō (佐藤 天彦, Satō Amahiko) is a Japanese professional shogi player, ranked 9-dan.
 He is a former Meijin title holder.

-Early life
+Early life and apprentice shogi professional

 Satō was born in Fukuoka on January 18, 1988.
 He attended elementary school and junior high school in Fukuoka, but moved to Chiba Prefecture to attend senior high school.

 He entered the Japanese Shogi Association's apprentice school in September 1998 when he was in the fifth-grade under the guidance of shogi professional Isao Nakata, who is also from Fukuoka and began giving Satō guidance online.